-- 4 Click the Magnification check box (changes to ✓). - 5 Click and drag the Magnification slider to set the magnification level. - When you position the mouse pointer () over a Dock icon, your Mac magnifies the icon.
+- Click the Magnification check box ( changes to ). - 5 Click and drag the Magnification slider to set the magnification level. - When you position the mouse (N) over a Dock icon, your Mac magnifies the icon.

-- Outside the Position on screen options to click where you want the Dock to appear, such as the Left side of the screen (changes to). - Your Mac moves the Dock to the new position. - Olick the Minimize windows using and then click the effect you want your Mac to use when you minimize a window by clicking in the window's toolbar: Genie effect or Scale effect.
+- Use the Position on screen options to click where you want the Dock to appear, such as the Left side of the screen ( changes to ). - Your Mac moves the Dock to the new position. - Click the Minimize windows using and then click the effect you want your Mac to use when you minimize a window by clicking: Genie effect or Scale effect.